Complexity of the Zero Set of a Matrix Schubert Ideal: Main Results

-\begin{proof} First, note if $\opprothe(\alpha)$ is contained in the northeastern-most $k\times k$ submatrix, then $\alpha_i=n+1-i$ for all $i \leq m$.
-Then by construction, the opposite Rothe diagram of $w$ is as in \Cref{fig: alpha beta diagram} where the area labeled $\varnothing$ has no boxes.
+\begin{proof} First, note that if $\rothe(\alpha)$ is contained in the southeastern-most $k\times k$ submatrix, then $\alpha_i=i$ for all $i \leq m$.
+Then by construction, the Rothe diagram of $w$ is as in \Cref{fig: alpha beta diagram} where the area labeled $\varnothing$ has no boxes.